 "Every threshold is a theory — until someone crosses it."
 This is the guiding metaphor behind Shlomo's creative work — a world where logic bleeds into aesthetics, and the boundaries between philosophy, trauma, and image are constantly redrawn.

-His forthcoming book, Tractatus Historicus, is not just a written examination — it is a visual architecture.
-Haunting watercolor illustrations accompany its logical propositions: portraits of Israeli hostages rendered in delicate washes, capturing both anguish and ideological violence.
+His forthcoming book, Tractatus Historicus, depicts haunting watercolor illustrations to accompany its logical propositions: portraits of Israeli hostages rendered in delicate washes, capturing both anguish and ideological violence.
 The paintings — Israeli Hostage 1, 2, and 3 — are visual testimonies, echoing the unflinching silence of Wittgenstein's final proposition: "Whereof one cannot speak, thereof one must be silent."
-Each image is not merely an illustration, but an argument in pigment.
 They are part of an ongoing series, The Faces of October, which explores the psychological erosion inflicted by ideological hatred.
-They are meant to be paused on, like verses, or stared into until meaning slips — much like memory.